 Glaucoma treatment often starts with prescription eye drops.
 Some may decrease eye pressure by improving how fluid drains from your eye.
 Others decrease the amount of fluid your eye makes.
 Depending on how low your eye pressure needs to be, you may be prescribed more than one eye drop.

 Prostaglandins.
 These increase the outflow of the fluid in your eye, helping to reduce eye pressure.
 Medicines in this category include latanoprost (Xalatan), travoprost (Travatan Z), tafluprost (Zioptan), bimatoprost (Lumigan) and latanoprostene bunod (Vyzulta).

 Possible side effects include mild reddening and stinging of the eyes, darkening of the iris, darkening of the pigment of the eyelashes or eyelid skin, and blurred vision.
 This class of drug is prescribed for once-a-day use.

 Beta blockers.
 These reduce the production of fluid in your eye, helping to lower eye pressure.
 Examples include timolol (Betimol, Istalol, Timoptic) and betaxolol (Betoptic S).

 Possible side effects include difficulty breathing, slowed heart rate, lower blood pressure, impotence and fatigue.
 This class of drug can be prescribed for once- or twice-daily use depending on your condition.

-Possible side effects include an irregular heart rate, high blood pressure, fatigue, red, itchy or swollen eyes, and dry mouth.
+Possible side effects include irregular heart rate, high blood pressure, fatigue, red, itchy or swollen eyes, and dry mouth.
 This class of drug is usually prescribed for twice-daily use but sometimes can be prescribed for use three times a day.

-After your procedure, you'll need to see your doctor for follow-up exams.
+After your procedure, you'll need to see your eye doctor for follow-up exams.
 And you may eventually need to undergo additional procedures if your eye pressure begins to rise or other changes occur in your eye.